oraclechinaappdev/CloudNative_Mobile/Java Apps/brackets.md

 ![](images/brackets/00.brackets.download.png)

-2. This guideline assumes `Windows hosts` as example, but it should be similar on other OS.
+2. This guideline assumes **Microsoft Windows hosts** as example, but it should be similar on other OS.
 Select to save the installer executable on your harddisk destination.

 ![](images/brackets/01.brackets.save.png)